About r/law

 The community at a glance

 r/law is a Subreddit for Lawyers with roughly 2.2M members.
 It has been around since 2008.
 It uses a forum format for communication.
-On the Hive Index it ranks #2 in the Law communities list.
+It is the 2nd largest community in the Law topic page.

-Roughly 535K members have joined in the past year.
-Popular discussion topics include Supreme Court, Trump, and Judge.
+Roughly 376K members have joined in the past year.
+Popular discussion topics include Worst, Looking For, and Lawyer.

 Community Topics